PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 15:47:48
+Last updated: 2024-04-02 15:48:52
-Random Quote: Those who are free of resentful thoughts surely find peace. - The Buddha
+Random Quote: This is the final test of a gentleman: his respect for those who can be of no possible value to him. - William Lyon Phelps